Security & Fraud

 Restricted Transactions - In an effort to try and combat fraudulent activity, Robins Financial Credit Union may from time to time limit certain types of transactions.

-Sign up for e-Alerts - If you have Online Banking you can sign up for e-Alerts.
+Sign up for e-Alerts - If you have Digital Banking you can sign up for e-Alerts.
 This is just another way to monitor your account and your transactions.

 * Visa® liability guidelines apply; see a member service representative for details.